-There was no net investment income or net investment gains/(losses) on derivative instruments designated and qualifying as hedging instruments during the years ended December 31, 2022 and 2021.
+There was no net investment income or net investment gains/(losses) on derivative instruments designated and qualifying as hedging instruments during the years ended December 31, 2023 and 2022.

-The following table presents the impact of derivative financial instruments not designated and not qualifying as hedging instruments on the Consolidated Statements of Operations.
+The following table presents the impact of derivative financial instruments, not designated and not qualifying as hedging instruments on the Consolidated Statements of Operations, including embedded derivatives.